fbrinadze/NJIT-Data-Science-Bootcamp/README.md

-# NJIT-Data-Science-Bootcamp
-NJIT Data Science Bootcamp Projects
+# Data Science & Analytics Portfolio

+This repository contains projects and visualizations created from the Data Science & Analytics program with NJIT.

+## SQL

+## Statistics

+## Visual Communications